He shared naked photos of her. In Las Vegas court, he 'attempted' revenge porn. She's sentenced to lifetime of shame.

 LAS VEGAS (KLAS) — A man originally charged with 20 counts of violating Nevada’s revenge porn law, who police said shared hundreds of intimate images of his ex-girlfriend, accepted a plea deal of “attempted unlawful dissemination of a personal image” and walked away with one year of probation.

-His ex-girlfriend tells the 8 News Now I-Team she is the one who must live with the consequences — sentenced to a lifetime of shame.
+His ex-girlfriend says she is the one who must live with the consequences, sentenced to a lifetime of shame.

 Lawmakers passed the so-called revenge porn law in 2015, making it a crime “to harass, harm or terrorize another person” when “[that] person electronically disseminates or sells an intimate image, which depicts the other person” without their consent.